cdcarter/cdcarter.github.com/_posts/2015-08-30-getting-started-with-sf1.md

 1. Compact Layout
 1. Details Tab

 Here, our default has the Contact name twice in the Compact Layout, and then another FOUR TIMES in the Details Tab.
 Now, remembering someone's name can be difficult but this is just overkill.
+No wonder people aren't using this dang app!

 ![][1]